odoo/documentation/content/administration/upgrade.rst

    .. group-tab:: Odoo.sh

       The process is equivalent to :ref:`obtaining an upgraded test database
-      <upgrade/request-test-database>`, except that the :guilabel:`Production` branch must be
-      selected before clicking the :guilabel:`Upgrade` tab.
+      <upgrade/request-test-database>` on the :guilabel:`Upgrade` branch.

       .. image:: upgrade/odoo-sh-prod.png
          :alt: View from the upgrade tab

       The process is **triggered as soon as a new commit is made** on the branch.
 This allows the upgrade process to be synchronized with the deployment of the custom modules' upgraded source code.
+      If there are no custom modules, the upgrade process is triggered immediately.

       .. important::
          The database is unavailable throughout the process.
 If anything goes wrong, the platform